jts3k/Twisted-Signals-F16/Syllabus.md

 2: Excellent.
 The work demonstrates an outstanding concept or execution.
 The work demonstrates great insight.

-Your projects will be evaluated in the same way, but each will be worth a total of 8 points.
-So, the same as above, multiplied by two.
+Your projects will be evaluated in the same way, but P1 will be worth 6 points and P2 will be worth 10 points.
+So the same as the Assignments, but then multiplied by 1.5 and 2.5 respectively.

 Each of the four quizzes will be worth 2 points.